 Our tools are voluntary in nature, free to use and were originally developed by the Purdue University Agriculture and Biological Engineering Department.
 The university’s successful web-based program, launched in 2008, was effective in allowing both farmers and applicators to identify, map and communicate where high-value specialty crops are grown as part of ongoing stewardship activities.

 As the tool caught the attention of neighboring states, a non-profit company was formed called FieldWatch.
 At that time, FieldWatch transitioned from the Purdue IT environment to a secure private IT service provider who developed a national software program from which to grow FieldWatch into a national registry.
-Today, FieldWatch has expanded into twenty-one states and one Canadian province.
+Today, FieldWatch has expanded into twenty-four US states, Washington DC and one Canadian province.